-Basically this is the type of foot you are given with birth and is dependent on where your arch rests in standing.
+Basically, this is the type of foot you are given with birth and is dependent on where your arch rests in standing.

 Try this wet test to determine your foot type.
-You will need a water, shallow pan, and a paper bag.
+You will need water, a shallow pan, and a paper bag.

 - Wet the bottom of your foot